Apply now and start September 2020

 You are expected to be proactive and will need to apply for and be successful in placement interview.

 Our graduates are highly sought after, and many gain employment in the global oil and gas engineering sector.
 However, opportunities also exist in many other areas of mechanical engineering such as aerospace, transport, marine technology, health and bioengineering.
 Our graduates are employed in roles such as: Senior Technical Engineer, Design Engineer, Commissioning Engineer, Project Engineer, Contracts Manager and Principal Mechanical Engineer.
-90% of students are in work or further study six months after completing this course (Unistats, 2018).

 Entry to Year 1